ThikaXer/Formalization-of-NP-hardness-Proofs-for-Lattice-Problems/README.md

 - CVP_p.thy: Formalization of statement of CVP and reduction Subset Sum => CVP in p-norm for p>=1 and p finite
 - BHLE.thy: Formalization of statement of BHLE Problem and reduction proof Partition => BHLE in maximum norm
 - SVP_vec.thy: Formalization of statement of SVP and reduction proof BHLE => SVP in maximum norm

+To run these files, you need a running version of Isabelle (https://isabelle.in.tum.de/ Version 2021 or newer).
+Clone the directory and open the theory files (*.thy) with Isabelle.